Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/1-Ingestions/1-Stock-Trade-Information.md

 ## Determine if Incremental loading is possible ([back to top](#ingestion-of-stock-trade-infromation-webtable-from-yahoo-back-to-readme))

 Incremental loading is advantageous as it prevents the repeated loading of the same data, providing control over what is loaded and what is omitted.
 Let us continue to examine the URL information.
 As we have learned, there are two periods in the URL, each followed by a number.

 Investigation will learn that these represent epoch-formatted datetimes.
 This enables us to control which `period` is loaded.

-Users and developers have the capability to utilize `placeholders`; further information on this topic can be found [here](additional/placeholder.md).
+Users and developers have the capability to utilize `placeholders`; further information on this topic can be found in [the placeholders documentation](.additional/placeholder.md).

-In this case we will need the epoch-placeholder `ni_previous_epoch` and ` ni_current_epoch`. by replacing the number in URL we can make the data-pipeline run incremental.
+In this case we will need the epoch-placeholder `ni_previous_epoch` and `ni_current_epoch`. by replacing the number in URL we can make the data-pipeline run incremental.

 The `parameter` named `wtb_2_any_ds_path` must be populated with the value `RF/history/?period1=<@ni_previous_epoch>&period2=<@ni_current_epoch>`

 ## Design dataset in `meta-data-editor` ([back to top](#ingestion-of-stock-trade-infromation-webtable-from-yahoo-back-to-readme))